Elevational diversity gradient: Resource diversity hypothesis

 The resource diversity hypothesis states an increase in diversity can be seen when an increase in the diversity of available resources such as soil and food is present.
 In this hypothesis diversity increases in an area of higher resource diversity even when resource abundance is constant.
-However resource diversity, especially pertaining to food, could be a result of other influences, such as rainfall and productivity; as such, it may be inappropriate to consider the resource diversity hypothesis as a mechanism acting independently of other factors influencing diversity gradients.
+However resource diversity, especially in food, could be a result of other influences, such as rainfall and productivity; as such, it may be inappropriate to consider the resource diversity hypothesis as a mechanism acting independently of other factors influencing diversity gradients.

 Productivity hypothesis

 The productivity hypothesis states that diversity increases with increased productivity.
-There is some contradiction to this as other research suggests that after a certain point increasing productivity actually correlates with a decrease in diversity.
+There is some contradiction to this as other research suggests that after a certain point increasing productivity correlates with a decrease in diversity.

-It is generally thought that productivity decreases with an increase in elevation, however there is some research that shows a peak in productivity at mid elevation which may be related to a peak in rainfall within the same area.
+It is generally thought that productivity decreases with an increase in elevation, however, some research shows a peak in productivity at mid-elevation which may be related to a peak in rainfall within the same area.